sachinomdubey/FPGA_Lab/project_sachin/README.md

 * Convolution
 * Correlation

+After these operations, the output samples are sent back to ESP32 over UART and displayed on the webserver.

-A sample plot is as shown below:
+For visualization purpose, A sample x[n] h[n] and y[n] is as shown below:

 ![alt text](https://github.com/sachinomdubey/FPGA_Lab/blob/main/project_sachin/Figures/plot_fpga_lab.jpg)